hairysnake/node-db-update/README.md

 * It prevents concurrent migration execution (optymistic locking on the database level)
 * Custom attributes (ex. service or monolith app version)
 * Script execution avoiding on selected environments
 * Execution chain / changeset (few scripts that should be treated and executed toogether - ex. from one feature branch)
+* Simple configuration in json

 ### Technology stack